 “I consider it an honor to make this motion, what I consider to be a historic decision for Arkansas State University,” Pierce said.
 “We’re taking steps to be a global university for a global economy.
 I am so excited about the potential.”

 Recently, Dr. Yvonne Unnold, chair of the Department of World Languages and Cultures, and Dr. David Beasley, dean of the College of Engineering, traveled to Querétaro to further investigate the feasibility of a campus there.
 “Industry after industry expressed the need for a more educated workforce,” said Dr. Beasley.
 “We experienced overwhelming support from local officials, corporations and investors.
 The potential is significant.”

-Arkansas State officials have been working with the Association for the Advancement of Mexican Education (AIEM), a non-profit corporation, and private investors from Grupo Proyectos who have indicated their investment could total more than $30 million to provide facilities and start-up costs associated with the new campus.
+Arkansas State officials have been working with private investors who have indicated their investment could total more than $30 million to provide facilities and start-up costs associated with the new campus.

 Dr. Hudson commented, “An educated populace can better sustain a functioning democracy and move Mexico closer to a meritocracy, where advancement is based on performance and merit.
 The investors and donors in Mexico have a strong desire to see that happen.”

 Last September, representatives from Grupo Proyectos joined the governor of the State of Querétaro, Jose Calzada, and a delegation of government representatives visited Jonesboro to discuss prospects for an ASU campus in their country.

 The group met with City of Jonesboro officials and Jonesboro Regional Chamber of Commerce representatives then toured the city with stops at several prime locations including Nestle and Unilever.
 Both of those companies also have production facilities in Querétaro.